-- 1 Whose responsibility is it to get my child to school? - 2 Who is 'eligible' for free travel assistance? - 3 What is classed as a 'nearest qualifying' school? - 4 What is compulsory school age? - 5 What else do you consider when looking at eligibility?
+- 1 Whose responsibility is it to get my child to school? - 2 Who is 'eligible' for free travel assistance? - What is classed as a 'nearest qualifying' school? - 4 What is a suitable school? - 5 What is compulsory school age? - 6 What else do you consider when looking at eligibility? - 7 What if my child lives at two addresses?